 Risk: Money market accounts are protected by the FDIC, with guarantees up to $250,000 per depositor per bank.
 So money market accounts present no risk to your principal.
 Perhaps the biggest risk is the cost of having too much money in your account and not earning enough interest to outpace inflation, meaning you could lose purchasing power over time.

 With a fixed annuity, the contract promises to pay a specific sum of money, usually monthly, over a period of time.
-You can contribute a lump sum and take your payout starting immediately, or pay into it over time and have the annuity pay out at some future date (such as retirement.)
+You can contribute a lump sum and take your payout starting immediately, or pay into it over time and have the annuity begin paying out at some future date (such as your retirement date.)

-Risk: Annuities can be very complex, and so you may not be getting exactly what you expect if you don’t read the contract’s fine print very closely.
-Annuities are fairly illiquid, meaning it can be hard or impossible to get out of one without a serious fee.
-Taking out your money before age 59 ½ may also lead to additional IRS penalties.
-If inflation rises substantially in the future, your guaranteed payout may not look so attractive either.
+Risk: Annuity contracts are notoriously complex, and so you may not be getting exactly what you expect if you don’t read the contract’s fine print very closely.
+Annuities are fairly illiquid, meaning it can be hard or impossible to get out of one without incurring a significant penalty.
+If inflation rises substantially in the future, your guaranteed payout may not look as attractive either.